 Economics is different from many A Level subjects in that probably no student will have studied it before starting the course.
 During the course you will learn about financial markets, economic efficiency and the global economy.
 Some examples of the issues that form part of your work include:

 - The impact of economic migrants on the UK economy.

 - The performance of the UK economy in a European and global context.

 - Is UK government borrowing out of control?

-- Does the growth of Tesco plc. conflict with the interests of the consumer?
+- Does the growth of large multinational companies conflict with the interests of the consumer?

 - Is road pricing the way to reduce congestion?